insooth/insooth.github.io/alternative-to-select-many-bitmask.md

 ## Lift

 With `std::initializer_list<E>` we still require memory buffer to store passed sequence of items.
-Ideally, our select many can be done during compilation time.
-We would like to make it possible to use interface as follows:
+It would be great to apply select many completely during compilation time.
+We would like to make it possible to use following interface:

 ```c++
 auto r = query<Alice, Bob>();
 ```

-which leads to variadic template with some bounds on parameters that disables `query` if any of passed types is not derived (no runtime polymorphism intended!) from type `S`:
+which implementation leads to use of variadic template with some bounds checks on parameters that disables `query` if any of passed types is not derived (no runtime polymorphism intended!) from type `S`:

 ```c++